TL; DR: A Remote Sprint Review with a Distributed Team

 🗞 Do you want to get this article in your inbox in the future?
 You can sign up here for our weekly ‘Food of Agile Thought newsletter’ and join 29k other subscribers.

 The Purpose of the Sprint Review

-Before we get into recreating the Sprint Review online in a virtual setting, let us first revisit the purpose of the Sprint Review.
 The Sprint Review is Empiricism at work: inspect the Product Increment and adapt the Product Backlog.
-The Development Team, the Product Owner, and the stakeholders need to figure out whether they are still on track delivering value to customers.
-It is the best moment to create or reaffirm the shared understanding among all participants whether the Product Backlog is still reflecting the best use of the Scrum Team’s resources, thus maximizing the value delivered to customers.
-It is also because of this context that calling the Sprint Review a “sprint demo” does not match its importance for the effectiveness of the Scrum Team.
+The Developers, the Product Owner, the Scrum Master, and the stakeholders need to figure out whether the Scrum team is still on track to accomplishing its Product Goal.
+It is the best moment to create or reaffirm the shared understanding among all participants whether the Product Backlog is still reflecting the best use of the Scrum team’s time, thus maximizing the value delivered to customers within the given constraints while contributing to the viability of the organization.
+It is also because of this context that calling the Sprint Review a “demo” does not match its importance for the effectiveness of the Scrum team.

 📅 🖥 Book Your Seat for the Distributed Agile Masterclass: Practices, Tools & virtual Liberating Structures

 The live virtual class on “Remote Agile” addresses tips, tricks, and tools for Scrum Masters, Agile Coaches, and Product Owners on how to facilitate agile events effectively.
 The training class is organized in three blocks of 2.5 hours each within two weeks.
 You can book your seat right here:

 February 16 to March 2, 2021, 4:00 pm to 6:30 pm CEST:

 Learn more: 📅 Distributed Agile Training — A Live Virtual Masterclass.